a-maldet/labelmachine/cran-comments.md

     might be different; for a GUI interface, you would use an "about box".

-      You should also get your employer (if you work as a programmer) or school, If the program does terminal interaction, make it output a short if any, to sign a "copyright disclaimer" for the program, if necessary. it under the terms of the GNU General Public License as published by For more information on this, and how to apply and follow the GNU GPL, see
+      You should also get your employer (if you work as a programmer) or school, if any, to sign a "copyright disclaimer" for the program, if necessary.
+    For more information on this, and how to apply and follow the GNU GPL, see
     <https://www.gnu.org/licenses/>.